CATH 200 – Introduction to Catholic Studies

-CATH 290AB Classical and Christian Art and Architecture
+CATH 290AB - Ancient & Early Christian Art

-This course will survey the Catholic Church’s historical and contemporary reactions to the supernatural with a focus on topics such as apparitions, levitation, ghosts and possession, mystical visions, Eucharistic miracles, bilocation, the occult, stigmata, as well as other unexplained religious phenomena.
+This course will survey the Catholic Church’s historical and contemporary reactions to the supernatural.
+It will focus in particular on topics such as apparitions, levitation, ghosts and possession, mystical visions, Eucharistic miracles, bilocation, the occult, stigmata, as well as other unexplained religious phenomena.